 and passionate commitment in every collaboration

-With a career spanning three continents and dense with experience across the arts, Lara moved to Canada following a twenty week residency as the Banff Centre’s Collaborative Pianist and Associate Artist in 2013-2014.
-She is a Doctoral student in Collaborative Piano in Lydia Wong's studio at the University of Toronto, where she was 2014-2015 winner of the 2014 Gwendolyn Koldovsky Accompaniment Prize.
-This followed seven years of study and performance in London, including a fellowship in Accompaniment at the Guildhall School of Music studying with Caroline Palmer and performances at Wigmore Hall, Royal Festival Hall, Purcell Room and Amsterdam's Concertgebouw.
+With a career spanning three continents and experience across the arts, Lara moved to Canada following a twenty week residency as the Banff Centre’s Collaborative Pianist and Associate Artist in 2013-2014.
+She is currently a Doctoral candidate in Collaborative Piano at the University of Toronto, where she was 2014-2015 winner of the 2014 Gwendolyn Koldovsky Accompaniment Prize.
+This followed seven years of study and performance in London, including a fellowship in Accompaniment at the Guildhall School of Music and performances at Wigmore Hall, Royal Festival Hall, Purcell Room and Amsterdam's Concertgebouw.
 Lara's undergraduate education was with Susanne Powell at the Australian National University, Canberra.

 Recent Performance Highlights:

-- recording with Nimrod Ron, principal tuba of Iceland Symphony (of Fantasia, written especially for him by Israeli composer Daniel Markovich) - Reykjavik, Iceland
+Recording with Nimrod Ron, principal tuba of Iceland Symphony (of Fantasia, written especially for him by Israeli composer Daniel Markovich)

-- a featured night at Burdock's PIANOFEST with singers Alex Samaras and Catherine Gardner, pianist Helen Becquè and poet/translator Jessica Moore in an intimate performance of duets and readings titled 'are you here?'.
+Burdock PIANOFEST are you here? with singers Alex Samaras and Catherine Gardner, pianist Helen Becquè and poet/translator Jessica Moore in a performance of duets and readings

 - performance with soprano Jennifer Krabbe, Faculty of Music Noon Hour Recital